washingtonpost/ArcAds/README.md

 You can also debug slot names and GPT in general by typing `window.googletag.openConsole()` into the browsers developer console.

 ### Logging
-To inspect the funtion calls taking place within the ArcAds library, you can include the `debug=true` query parameter on your page.
+To inspect the function calls taking place within the ArcAds library, you can include the `debug=true` query parameter on your page.

 ## Contributing
 If you'd like to contribute to ArcAds please read our [contributing guide](https://github.com/washingtonpost/ArcAds/blob/master/CONTRIBUTING.md).